remotivelabs/remotivelabs-protopie/README.md

 ```
-npm install

 ```

 ## Test it out

+### Start cloud broker and recording

 Go to https://demo.remotivelabs.com

 * Follow instructions on how to start a broker and play the recording.
+* Open (or copy) sample-config.json and update broker url+apiKey according to the broker you just started.
-* Use "Explore" to open RemotiveBrokerApp and start the recording
+* Use "Explore" to open RemotiveBrokerApp and start the recording under Playback using the play button.
-* From the final step, use the broker url and api-key as arguments when starting in the next step
-* Open (or copy) sample-config.json and update broker url+apiKey

 ### Start connect bridge
 ```
+npm install
 npm start sample-config.json
 ```
+## Run Pie

-You should now see signals showing up in Protopie connect
+* You should now see signals showing up in Protopie connect.
+* Add car-integration_v5_just_speed.pie to ProtoPie connect and start it in web-browser.
+* That should be it!

 ## Config

 ```
 {